What is a KPI or Key Performance Indicators?

 6. Percentage of Sales by Customer

-While even a single sale could be a victory for any small business, have you thought about the value that could be brought to your company by assessing the percentage of sales that is made up individual customers?
+While even a single sale could be a victory for any small business, have you thought about the value that could be brought to your company by assessing the percentage of sales that is made up of individual customers?
 Simply put, if you notice that certain customers are not only returning, they’re also spending most of their money on particular products, you’ll know to tailor your marketing to that customer about that product or category of products, say by unleashing strategic newsletters informing them of new stock in the store.

 Effectively, this is nourishing the customer relationships that are providing the most profit to your business by simply giving the customer what they’re telling you they want, and they’ll be happier for it, too!